booleanapp/docs/pages/overview/send_surveys.md

 ### Advanced survey settings

-These settings are not compulsory.
+These settings are not mandatory.
 They have good defaults.

 #### Survey name